-- I. This decision results from a procedure under

-Article 24(3) EPC initiated by the patent proprietor's objection of suspected partiality against the chairman of the Board 3.X.X. - II.
-The objection, filed in a letter, dated 16 September 2004, was based on alleged procedural errors that occurred in oral proceedings in case T XXX/XX before the same Board in a different composition, but having the same chairman.
+- I. This decision results from a procedure under Article 24(3) EPC initiated by the patent proprietor's objection of suspected partiality against the chairman and the rapporteur of the Board 3.X.X. - II.
+The objection, filed in a letter, dated 16 September 2004, was based on alleged procedural errors that occurred in oral proceedings in case T XXX/XX before the same Board in a different composition, but having the same chairman and rapporteur.